Adam Shepherd

 Note:

-Available records confirm that Benjamin Chapeze was an uncle by marriage to Elizabeth Pryor
+Available records confirm that Benjamin Chapeze was a son in law to Adam Shepherds

 The 1810 Bullitt County, Kentucky Federal Census record enumerating Adam Shepherd transcribed below: